 While tomato season has just recently left Australia behind, the northern hemisphere is about to get back to it.
-So I thought I’d share a dish that I started making a couple months ago, during the final few weeks of the season: An herby breakfast skillet with potatoes, kale, blistered tomatoes, feta, and a heap of chopped herbs.
-I kept bringing home bags of these nifty “pull-apart” tomatoes from the farmers’ market, which were perfect for blistering real quick in a skillet.
+So I thought I’d share a dish that I started making a couple months ago, during the final few weeks of the season: A breakfast skillet with herbs aplenty, potatoes, kale, blistered tomatoes, and feta.
+I kept bringing home bags of these nifty “pull-apart” tomatoes from the farmers’ market, which were perfect for blistering.
 But feel free to use whatever small tomatoes you can get your hands on.

 Basil tends to be a bit less expensive and easier to find in large quantities later in the summer.
 But cilantro and parsley are perfect for early summer and late spring, and it’s easy to change this skillet up with whatever you’ve got on hand, no matter the time of year.